Chen Kuan-tai: Career

-Personal life
+Personal life and death

 Chen was close friends with Chang Cheh and Ku Feng.
-He has cited Chang as his favorite director and credited Ku as helping him learn Mandarin.
+He cited Chang as his favourite director and credited Ku with helping him learn Mandarin.

-Chen has been married four times.
-In 1976, he married fellow Shaw Brothers actress Cai Zhen-ni (stage name Ying Ying), with whom he has a daughter, Chen Yong-xi.
+He was married four times.
+In 1976, he married fellow Shaw Brothers actress Cai Zhen-ni (stage name Ying Ying), with whom he had a daughter, Chen Yong-xi.
 Chen and Cai divorced in the following year.
-His second marriage was to Taiwanese actress and singer, Fong Yee-chun, with whom he has a son, Chen Jun-xiang.
+His second marriage was to Taiwanese actress and singer, Fong Yee-chun, with whom he had a son, Chen Jun-xiang.
 Chen and Fong later divorced.
 In 1990, he married Zhao Ting-ting in Australia, but the couple divorced a few years later.
 Chen married his fourth wife Tang Liping in 2017.

-He owns a restaurant called Jimmy's Kitchen in Kolkata, India.
+Chen owned a restaurant called Jimmy's Kitchen in Kolkata, India.

 In 2012, Chen was expelled from the Tai Sing Pek Kwar Martial Arts Association due to a dispute with his mentor, Chan Sau Chung.

+Chen died from a suspected cerebral haemorrhage on the morning of 2 September 2026, at age 80; efforts to resuscitate him were unsuccessful.